NewmanAdesan/Recipe-Database-Web-Application-V1/ReadMe.txt

     "display-{large/small/medium}", "headline-small", "title-{small/medium}", "body-{medium/large}"

-STEP 9: APPLICATION FEATURE - HEADER UI
+STEP 10: APPLICATION FEATURE - HEADER UI

-The 'has-state' interaction
-we would encapsulate an interaction into the class 'has-state'. for the implementation of this interaction we will utilize the 'after pseudo-element' such that where the element with the 'has-state class' is in hover state or focus-visible state and not active state, its background color will be the variable 'alpha-10'
+    THE LAYOUT
+        - the header component is a flexbox with 4 items
+        - the logo, the navigation-links, the theme-switch button, the saved-recipes button
+        - the navigation links to not show in mobile view
-    - the has-state element is given a relative position, hidden overflow
+        - the saved-recipies button is actually a link to the saved recipes page
-    - the has-state element after pseudo-element is given an empty content, absolute position
+        - the logo & theme switch button container encapsulates two version 'the light theme version' & 'the dark theme version'. but only one displays depending on the theme of the page
+        - CHECK STEP-1 IN documentation.txt

+    THE STYLING
-inspecting the links, there is an interaction. this interaction also applies to the icon button, therefore this interaction will be encapsulated in a class so it is reusable.
+        - the hover interaction of the navigation-links & theme-switch button will be encapsulated in a class
-    - when the element is hover upon its background shortly transitions to a grayish color.
-    - for links, if the link is active this specific interaction will not be seen.
-    - we would encapsulate this interaction in a class called 'has-state'
+        - the styling of the theme-switch button will be encapsulated in a reusable class "icon-btn"
-    - for the implementation of this interaction we will utilize the 'after pseudo-element' such that where the element with the 'has-state class' is in hover state or focus-visible state and not active state, its background color will be the variable 'alpha-10'
+        - the styling of the saved recipes button will be encapsulated in a reusable class "btn" & "btn-primary"
+        - CHECK STEP-2 IN documentation.txt

+    THE BASIC INTERACTION
+        - when the the theme-switch button is clicked, the theme of the page changes.